yuenkev/Learn-Python/README.md

 # Learn-Python
-A collection of files and notes that I've created while I "Learn Python 3".
+A collection of files and notes that I've created while learning Python 3.
 I've added all the files/project I've done while taking this course and any useful information.

 ## Resources Utilized
 Throughout my learning journey, I've drawn knowledge and insights from a variety of sources, including: